Are egg donors paid?

 You will get £750 compensation to cover your costs

-Egg donation in the UK is currently done on a purely voluntary and altruistic basis and it is illegal to pay for an egg donation.
-However, in order that you should not be out of pocket, a set level of financial compensation is permitted to cover all travel costs, loss of earnings and out-of-pocket expenses that you may incur through donating your eggs.
+Egg donation in the UK is currently done on a purely voluntary and altruistic basis and it is illegal to pay an egg donor.
+However, in order that you should not be out of pocket, a set level of financial compensation is legally allowed to cover all your travel costs, loss of earnings and any out-of-pocket expenses that you have through donating your eggs.

 Altruism is unselfish concern for other people’s happiness and welfare (Altrui is the Italian translation).
-Many women choose to become an altruistic egg donor because they have a real and genuine desire to make a positive impact on another couple’s life.
+Many women choose to become an altruistic egg donor because they have a real and genuine desire to make a positive impact on another person’s life.
 It is impossible to put a financial value on egg donation – it is a precious, life-changing gift that means so much more than money to those people who need your help.

 “There are no words to describe the true sense of achievement and happiness that I felt after my donation.
 To be able to give a couple the most amazing gift of a child and play a part in such a special process was worth every minute of my time”.Register interestDownload our information